China growth is slowing where it hurts the world most: Fed paper

-SAN FRANCISCO (Reuters) - Surging growth in China’s services sector doesn’t generate nearly enough of an appetite for foreign goods to offset the decline from a slowing industrial sector, according to research published on Monday by the San Francisco Federal Reserve Bank.
+SAN FRANCISCO, Nov 23 (Reuters) - Surging growth in China’s services sector doesn’t generate nearly enough of an appetite for foreign goods to offset the decline from a slowing industrial sector, according to research published on Monday by the San Francisco Federal Reserve Bank.

 China’s leaders earlier this month said they plan to keep growth in the world’s second-largest economy from falling below 6.5 percent, with most of the growth coming from the services sector.
 Meanwhile, industrial growth has slowed, driving down imports.